kevin-labtani/code-katas/README.md

 ### Doubly Linked List

 Almost identital to Singly Linked Lists, except every node has another pointer, to the previous node!
+They do take up more memory considering the extra pointer

+Big O of Doubly Linked Lists:

+- insertion: O(1)
+- removal: O(1) (always, that's a difference from singly linked list)
+- searching O(N) (O(N/2), but that's still O(N))
+- access O(N)